In this guide

-Back in the dial-up days most home users would have a single modem connected to one computer, and sharing the internet was a fiddly process.
-Now a broadband router provides a hassle free method of getting online anywhere in the home, and without requiring you to power up a computer and manually dial the ISP (though you do miss out on that bleepy-scratchy noise of a modem negotiating a connection).
+Back in the dial-up days most home users would have a single modem connected to one computer.
+Now a broadband router provides a hassle free method of getting online anywhere in the home without requiring you to power up a computer and manually dial the ISP (though you do miss out on that bleepy-scratchy noise of a modem negotiating a connection).

-Almost all home broadband offers now include a router as part of the deal, very often for free, so there’s no need to purchase anything before signing up for a new package.
+Almost all home broadband offers now include a router as part of the deal, very often for free (you can even get free broadband setup and installation on some packages too), so there’s no need to purchase anything before signing up for a new internet package.

 You may also see them referred to as wireless routers and, less commonly, residential gateways.
-Again there is no difference between these; all modern routers will offer wireless networking, and residential gateway is an older term which was used when home routers had a far more limited feature set to distinguish them from corporate networking gear.
+Again there is no difference between these; all routers will offer wireless networking and 'residential gateway' is an older term which was used to distinguish them from high end networking gear when home routers had a far more limited feature set.

 How does a router or hub work?

-To access the internet your broadband router has a modem which connects to the phone or cable line and provides internet service.
-It also has the functionality of a network device, and typically offers four wired Local Area Network (LAN) ports along with the wireless access point, plus a firewall for security.
-By default anything connected to either the LAN or Wi-Fi will gain access to the wider internet.
+To access the internet, broadband routers have a modem which connects to the phone or cable line and provides internet service.
+Your router also hosts a local network, and typically offers four wired Local Area Network (LAN) ports along with wireless access plus a firewall for security.
+By default anything connected to either the LAN or Wi-Fi will gain access to the internet.

-But while the modem and the network hardware are working together in the router to provide all this functionality, your internal network will continue to work if you disconnect the internet link, just without external communication.
+While the modem and the network hardware are working together in the router to provide all this functionality the internal network will continue to function if you disconnect the internet link, just without external communication.

-In some instances the modem and router may be separate hardware.
-This is less common in the UK, but still a familiar setup for fibre optic broadband and older cable internet setups.
-It is possible to have a separate DSL modem and router but unless there are very specific reasons for this an all-in-one broadband router is usually the best solution.
+The modem and router can also be separate devices.
+This is less common in the UK, but not an unfamiliar setup for fibre optic broadband.
+It is possible to have a separate DSL modem and router, though an all-in-one broadband router is the best solution for most people.

 How do I setup and manage my home broadband router?

-All routers offer some level of control which allows you to change settings such as the Wi-Fi password and channel, configure security options, or delve into more advanced networking configuration.
+All routers offer some level of control which allows you to change settings such as the Wi-Fi password, configure security options, or delve into more advanced networking.

-The exact method of accessing a router will vary between model and make, but in general you need to use a web browser to access the router’s IP address - for example http://192.168.0.1 - then enter a username and password to login.
-The precise login details for your router will be printed on a label on the router itself, or provided with the bundled documentation.
+The exact method of accessing a router will vary between model and make, but in general you need to use a web browser to access the router’s IP address - for example https://192.168.0.1 - then enter a username and password to login.
+The precise login details for your router will be printed on a label on the router itself or provided with the bundled documentation.

 Some ISPs supply software with their router to simplify this step but this often provides only a basic selection of settings, with more advanced features hidden.